 Generally, you only need current readings to know what’s happening outside.
 However, if you’re looking for pattern prediction or accurate forecasts, it’s generally recommended to have access to at least 25 or 30 days of data.

-Highs and lows measurements, as well as the average for the total readings, can be displayed graphically and numerically on the best weather stations.
+Highs and lows measurements, as well as the average for the total readings, can be displayed graphically and numerically on the best weather stations in an easy to read format.
 This makes it easier for inexperienced or amateur meteorologists to make sense of specific weather patterns and atmospheric changes.

 The type of connection you get matters more than you think.
 For example, even the best wireless weather station can sometimes be unreliable.
 Wireless designs lose signal more often than not, so they aren’t necessarily the best choice.
 Of course, if you’re just looking for convenience, they may be for you.